ericholscher/ericholscher.com/site/blog/drafts/why-i-hate-markdown.rst

 Conclusion
 ----------

-I love Markdown for it's simplicity.
-However,
-when you are trying to author large sets of interrelated documents, it probably isn't the correct tool.

 Please investigate `Sphinx`_ and `Asciidoctor`_ as good alternatives.
 They come with a lot more extensibility built into the language, and are more complete tools for building sets of documentation.

+Markdown is a concept more than it is an implementation.
+It generally means "a set of incompatible extensions to something that looks kinda like Markdown".
+When you are trying to author large sets of documents, it isn't the correct tool.

 .. _initial implementation: https://daringfireball.net/projects/markdown/